SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/build-a-hello-world-web-part.md

 >**Note:** Before following the steps in this article, be sure to [Set up your development environment](../../set-up-your-development-environment).

-## Video recording of the tutorial
-You can also follow the needed steps from tutorial recording available from the [SharePoint PnP YouTube Channel](https://www.youtube.com/watch?v=ralspfOBgic&list=PLR9nK3mnD-OXvSWvS2zglCzz4iplhVrKq).
+You can also follow these steps by watching the video on the [SharePoint PnP YouTube Channel](https://www.youtube.com/watch?v=ralspfOBgic&list=PLR9nK3mnD-OXvSWvS2zglCzz4iplhVrKq).

 <a href="https://www.youtube.com/watch?v=ralspfOBgic&list=PLR9nK3mnD-OXvSWvS2zglCzz4iplhVrKq">
 <img src="../../../../images/spfx-youtube-tutorial5.png" alt="Screenshot of the YouTube video player for this tutorial" />